 Recovery after limb lengthening surgery

-with an internal lengthening device goes best when you know what to expect.
-The surgery
+with an external fixator goes best when you know what to expect.
+The surgery is a

-is a big commitment, and it takes most kids a few months to get back to full activity.
+big commitment, and it takes most kids about a year to get back to full activity.

 With your help, your child can get the best results.

-Why Is Limb Lengthening Surgery With an Internal Lengthening Device Done?
+Why Is Limb Lengthening Surgery With An External Fixator Done?

 The surgery is done when someone has a leg